NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_checklist.rst

 with 'latest' pointing to the date-or-version-tagged tar file

-Note that, previous to version 3, obs_data from all PODs was consolidated in one tar file.
+Note that prior to version 3, obs_data from all PODs was consolidated in one tar file.
 To assist in usability as the number of PODs grow, they will now be available individually, with the responsiblity for creating the tar files on the developer.